 Wealthfront’s financial planning tool, called Path, uses your transaction history to calculate a rolling 12-month average of your income, expenses, and savings rate, then provides advice on how to achieve your financial goals using this data.
 Path will also explain how alternative choices, such as a higher savings rate, can impact your financial goals.

-Betterment’s focus is slightly different.
-You can create separate investment accounts for each financial goal that you have, with each account being organized in your account dashboard.
-The platform emphasizes goal-based investing and allows you to choose a separate asset allocation for each account.
-Betterment also includes access to a team of Certified Financial Planners for an additional fee.
+Betterment offers a number of different financial planning features.
+First, you can create separate investment accounts for each financial goal that you have, with each account being organized in your account dashboard.
+The Betterment platform emphasizes goal-based investing and allows you to choose a separate asset allocation for each separate account.

 Portfolio Line of Credit – Wealthfront is the only robo-advisor offering a line of credit.
 Wealthfront clients with $100,000 or more invested have immediate access to the line of credit.
 There is no paperwork, credit checks, or application process.
 Just request the cash (up to 30% of the current value of your Wealthfront account) and Wealthfront sends you the money as quickly as one business day.
 The interest rate is extremely competitive (less than 5% right now) and the repayment schedule can be customized by you.

 This feature is better than even a home equity line of credit (HELOC) in many ways, and incredibly useful if you need a line of credit for any reason.

 Betterment and Wealthfront are designed to be completely passive investing solutions.
 After creating your account and completing a basic risk tolerance questionnaire, both firms recommend a diversified portfolio of index ETFs.
 These index ETFs are comprised of thousands of domestic and foreign stocks and bonds, providing vast diversification in exchange for a small annual fee.